Trailblazer and Tycoon: Conversation on Success and Leadership with Ethan Allen's Chairman and CEO Farooq Kathwari [POSTPONED]VIEW EVENT DETAILS

 Farooq Kathwari is not only a global business leader but a leader in interfaith relations and community building.
 His journey from the city of Srinagar (Kashmir) to becoming Chairman and CEO of Ethan Allen Interiors is a testimony to his perseverance.
 Mr. Kathwari originally arrived in the United States as a student in 1965, and while pursuing his graduate business degree at New York University, created a company supplying Kashmiri crewelwork for Ethan Allen.
 From there, Mr. Kathwari ascended through Ethan Allen until he became President in 1985 and Chairman and CEO in 1988.
 Through his leadership, Mr. Kathwari has established a values-driven business that promotes the wellbeing of employees as well as the regions where it operates.
 He advocates for the role of global businesses in encouraging good governance in the countries where they have a presence.

 In addition to his business leadership in global social responsibility and sustainability practices, Mr. Kathwari is active in community-building and strongly believes in the importance of interfaith relations.
-He serves as co-chair of the AJC's Muslim-Jewish Advisory Council, an organization founded to address anti-Muslim and anti-Jewish bigotry in the U.S., and is also part of the bipartisan Task Force on Extremism in Fragile States, which studies the underlying causes of extremism and examines policies that can address them.
+He serves as a co-chair of the Muslim-Jewish Advisory Council, co-convened by AJC and the Islamic Society of North America, founded to address anti-Muslim and anti-Jewish bigotry in the U.S., and is also part of the United States Institute of Peace bipartisan Task Force on Extremism in Fragile States, which studies the underlying causes of extremism and examines policies that can address them.

 Join Asia Society Texas Center for a conversation with Mr. Kathwari about his life journey, a successful career at the helm of one of the country's leading manufacturers and retailers of home furnishings, his leadership in civic and interfaith organizations, and the legacy he hopes to leave.